Student research project

 We hypothesis that modulation of the branched chain catabolic pathway linking to the biosynthetic pathway of branched chain fatty acids will influence the onset of insulin resistance.

-This project is suitable for a PhD student and we will use cell culture and animal models to investigate the relationship between branched chain amino acids and branched chain fatty acids with insulin resistance, glucose tolerance and type 2 diabetes.
+This project is suitable for an Honours or PhD student and we will use cell culture and animal models to investigate the relationship between branched chain amino acids and branched chain fatty acids with insulin resistance, glucose tolerance and type 2 diabetes.